ranajitdasgithub/Nextjs-learning/my-app/README.md

 Not found page:
 - File name should be not-found.js in the app folder
 - follow the product page with not-found.js file

+File Colocation:

+Private folder:
+- A private folder indicates that it is a private implementation detail and should not be considered by the routing system
+- The folder and all its subfolders are excluded from routing
+- Prefix the folder name with an underscore